Catappult/appcoins-sdk-ios-unity-plugin/README.md

 #### PurchaseVerificationData

+`PurchaseVerificationData` represents the body of an in-app purchase verification data.

+**Properties:**

 - `OrderId`: String - The orderUid associated with the purchase.
 Example: 372EXWQFTVMKS6HI
 - `PackageName`: String - Bundle ID of the product's application.
 Example: com.appcoins.trivialdrivesample
 - `ProductId`: String - Unique identifier for the product that was purchased.
 Example: gas